metral/build_a_cloud/README.md

 in a completely automatic hands-free manner in approximately 1 hour.
-This allows you to test the OpenStack Nova capabilities offered by Rackspace's Private Cloud without needing to setup or use any dedicated infrastructure of your own.
+This allows you to test the OpenStack Nova capabilities offered by Rackspace's Private Cloud without needing to setup or use any dedicated infrastructure of your own nor go through the setup process yourself.

 There are a total of 5 servers instantiated in the following capacity: